coruzzilab/connectf_server/README.md

 ### Sample Nginx Server Configuration

 This listens to an HTTPS connection.
-Remember to include certificates and private keys in the configuration, or use an HTTP confuration instead.
+Remember to include certificates and private keys in the configuration, or use an HTTP configuration instead.

 ```text
 server {